Taking Voiceover Risks that Pay Off

 Here’s the reasons why I told myself I SHOULD go:

 and to begin to make appearances at industry functions

 to open various doors for myself…

-It’s thanks to Randy Thomas that I’m going, actually.
+It’s thanks to Randy Thomas that I did go, actually.
 I was honored to meet the first lady of voice-overs by Skype last week and she supported me in making the effort.

 Every blog I write, includes some risk-taking on my part, whether it be through the language I use, the personal information I share, or even how I choose to present myself with a certain photo or voice recording.